-- 3.41 For comparison 3, the ERG highlighted that there were few data to assess the cost effectiveness of nalmefene with psychosocial intervention when using the psychosocial intervention as described in the NICE guideline on alcohol-use disorders.
+- 3.41 For comparison 3, the ERG highlighted that there were few data to assess the cost effectiveness of nalmefene with psychosocial intervention when using the psychosocial intervention as described in NICE's guideline on alcohol-use disorders.
 The time point at which psychosocial intervention alone was not successful was also unknown but the nalmefene trials indicated that when patients were treated with BRENDA alone, approximately 20% were either abstinent or of low risk drinking level at month 3.
 The ERG suggested a greater response may be seen with higher-intensity psychosocial intervention and that the costs of nalmefene can be saved without incurring health losses particularly if nalmefene use was delayed.
-The ERG did caution that there would be uncertainty about the efficacy of nalmefene in patients whose alcohol dependence had not responded to psychosocial support alone. - 3.42 For comparison 4, again the ERG suggested there were few data available and therefore did not feel comfortable estimating an ICER for this comparison. - 3.43 Full details of all the evidence are available.
+The ERG did caution that there would be uncertainty about the efficacy of nalmefene in patients whose alcohol dependence had not responded to psychosocial support alone. - For comparison 4, again the ERG suggested there were few data available and therefore did not feel comfortable estimating an ICER for this comparison. - 3.43 The Appraisal Committee considered evidence from several sources.